 - One Learning beyond the Classroom (LBC) course or noncredit experience completed at EMU.

 The first two requirements may be completed as part of the Ohio Transfer Module at the transferring college or at EMU.
 The LBC requirement must be satisfied as a course or experience offered by EMU.
-To find courses that may be used to satisfy these three requirements, look under the corresponding area on the General Education Program Requirements Guide.
+To find courses that may be used to satisfy these three General Education Application requirements, use the General Education Transfer Guide for Owens Community College.